 Frans fell to 1-3 while Epping capped the round-robin portion at 2-2.

 In the women’s division, Switzerland’s Silvana Tirinzoni (2-2) handed Sweden’s Margaretha Sigfridsson her first loss of the tournament with an 8-5 win in seven ends.

-Sigfridsson (3-1) pulled ahead with a triple in the second but Tirinzoni scored a huge four score in the fifth end to grab the lead.
+Sigfridsson (3-1) pulled ahead with a three-ender in the second but Tirinzoni earned a huge four score in the fifth end to grab the lead.